latifyildirim/SQL/README.md

 ```
 ##### 2. List the EmployeeNumber, LastName, FirstName, Extension for all employees working out of the Paris office.
 (5)
 ```
+SELECT  EmployeeNumber, LastName, FirstName, Extension
+    FROM "alanparadise/cm"."offices" of JOIN
+        "alanparadise/cm"."employees" e ON of."officecode" = e."officecode"
+WHERE of.city = 'Paris'
+ORDER BY 1;
 ```
 ##### 3. List the ProductCode, ProductName, ProductVendor, QuantityInStock and ProductLine for all products with a QuantityInStock between 200 and 1200.
 (11)
 ```
+SELECT  ProductCode, ProductName, ProductVendor, QuantityInStock, ProductLine
+    FROM "alanparadise/cm"."products"
+WHERE QuantityInStock >200 and QuantityInStock < 1200
+ORDER BY 1;
 ```
 ##### 4. (Use a SUBQUERY) List the ProductCode, ProductName, ProductVendor, BuyPrice and MSRP for the least expensive (lowest MSRP) product sold by ClassicModels. (“MSRP” is the Manufacturer’s Suggested Retail Price.)
 (1)
 ```